Haroon96/Reddit-Wallpaper/README.md

 An application for routinely downloading and setting system wallpapers from specified subreddits.

 ## Features
-- Supports Windows and GNOME on Linux
+- Supports both Windows and GNOME
 - Auto-downloads wallpapers from specified subreddits

 ## Installation